2k-partnership/Uniweb-Access-Pro/README.md

 # Uniweb Access Pro

+**Updated Version of the Uniweb-Access Project.
+Added additional features.
 **A web application that, given a URL, scans the webpage and returns feedback about its accessibility.**

 Uniweb Access is developed by Ksenia Rozhdestvenskaya, Khrystyna Tsiupa.